 According to court documents, the case began in October 2014, when the VPD began investigating the drug trafficking activities of the man – identified as Raymon Singh Ranu – along with others.

-Police began surveillance of a home located at 3653 East 27th Avenue, as part of the investigation and observed “persons and vehicles coming and going from the property.”
+Police began surveillance of an East Vancouver home, as part of the investigation and observed “persons and vehicles coming and going from the property.”
 Surveillance cameras were installed showing the perimeter of the home and the ‘feed’ from those cameras was monitored.

 The surveillance also recorded Ranu’s vehicle, a grey Range Rover at the house on 47 of the 57 days of surveillance, and Ranu himself at the home on 45 of the 57 days.

-At the same time surveillance around the East 27th Avenue house was taking place, the police introduced an undercover officer, Mr. M, into the investigation.
+At the same time surveillance around the house was taking place, the police introduced an undercover officer, Mr. M, into the investigation.